rutuja060/aws-bootcamp-cruddur-2023/journal/week1.md

 So this is how the docker desktop looks like

-Now to run containers on this docker dekstop, go to your command prompt/ terminal and type ```docker run -d -p 80:80 docker/getting-started```
+--Now to run containers on this docker dekstop, go to your command prompt/ terminal and type ```docker run -d -p 80:80 docker/getting-started```

 ![Screenshot (130)](https://user-images.githubusercontent.com/59307860/221365077-add2699d-7c41-4712-93d5-ce761e8796bf.png)

-Lets understand what the command means: ```docker run``` is used to create a conatiner from the image specified.
+--Lets understand what the command means: ```docker run``` is used to create a conatiner from the image specified.

 -d menas in detach mode
 -p stands for ports the first argument 80 speifies the port we want to run the container and the second argument is the port of the conatiner. docker/getting-started is the name of the docker image